 "She described herself as 'classic, stylish, naughty, horny, sexy'," sniggered the Daily Record.
 "Topless photos on her profile page had her face blurred out."

-It continues: "On the flip side, Jessica's own social media sites showed that she was a devoted mum describing her son as 'the love of my life'."
+It continues: "On the flip side, Jessica's own social media sites showed that she was a devoted mum describing her son as 'the love of my life.'"

 The flip side.
 Because motherhood is the polar opposite of whoredom.
-Never mind that an estimated 70 percent of UK sex workers are mothers, that rancid Tory cuts have disproportionately affected women leaving many desperate to find ways to feed their children.
+Never mind that an estimated 70 percent of UK sex workers are mothers, that rancid government cuts have disproportionately affected women leaving many desperate to find ways to feed their children.
 Never mind that, really, the story behind Jessica's death is that a woman was working two jobs to support her child.
 That she was forced by backward laws to work alone.

 The Record quotes Jessica's ex-husband, Gareth McGraa, as saying: "She was a very pious girl.
 She dragged me to church even."
 Oh the contradiction.
 A Mary Magdalene indeed.

-There's nothing innately good or bad about the exchange of sex for money, or no more so than any other form of paid labour.
+There's nothing innately good or bad about the exchange of sex for money, or no more so than any other form of paid labor.
 It's just a transaction.
 But sex work doesn't happen in a vacuum and, as such, it is subject to the hierarchies and inequalities that shape the world.
 A special place of disgust is reserved for prostitutes in popular imagination; they're symbols of degeneracy, tragic victims, filthy whores.

 Jessica's killer was supported by this social hatred.
 Maybe she felt like a morally uncomplicated target.
 And right there, backing up the killer's actions, validating Jessica as a culturally legitimate victim, are you, gutter press.
 Hang your heads in fucking shame.